 UK Shared Prosperity Fund: Business Support Programme

-UKSPF Business Support and People & Skills Programme
+UKSPF Business Support Programme

 Transition Year (2025-26)